LivelyVideo/tutorials/upload-tutorial/README.md

 Requests to Lively's Authorization Service should be executed from servers as they contain sensitive information, specifically a private key (token) for the company which is provided when you begin a new project with Lively Video.

-If a video is uploaded, it will immediately be transcoded and retrievable through the xcode API, see server/index.js#51.
+If a video is uploaded, then it will immediately be transcoded and retrievable through the xcode API, see server/index.js#51.

 Tutorials coming soon for uploading assets other than videos.